We are Oxford for Europe – a group of volunteers working to help Oxford remain the welcoming and vibrant international centre that it has always been.

 Chris Grey is a distinguished blogger who has spoken to Oxford for Europe.
 You can read his brilliant weekly blog here:

-For further information and to watch the video click here:
+For further information and to watch the video of his talk to us, click here:

 Blue Passports and Narrowed Horizons